Q: What’s one thing you want people to know about you or your role at pair?

 Q: Where are you from?

-A: New Bloomfield, PA.
+A: A rural town in South Central Pennsylvania.
 No one has ever heard of it.
 Mostly farms and trees.
 The biggest upset in the area during my childhood was when they installed a stoplight in the county next to us.
 Oh, and when we upgraded from dial-up in 2013.
 That was a big deal, too.

 Q: Where did you go to school?